 Agentic work orchestrator

-A local-first orchestrator that enables Claude Code agents to work autonomously while you're away, share context with each other, and scale across multiple repositories.
+A local-first orchestrator that enables Claude Code agents to work autonomously while you're away.
+No web dashboards, no managed services — just a single binary and complete control from your command line.

 Built for Autonomous AI Agents